kelvinsilva/hack-a-bot/README.md

 # Hackabot Social Robot

-This is the codebase developed during the IEEE Hack a Bot event, where myself and a few friends built a robot in a few hours using an Ardunio Nano.
+This is the codebase developed during the IEEE Hack a Bot event, where myself and three friends built a robot in a few hours using an Ardunio Nano.

 ## Dependencies